Guide to Proceedings Before a PCAOB Hearing Officer

 This Guide was prepared by members of the PCAOB's staff and is not a statement by the PCAOB or by any of the members of the PCAOB's Board (the Board).

-Office of the Hearing Officers
+Office of Hearing Officers

 When the PCAOB issues an Order Instituting Disciplinary Proceedings charging one or more Respondents with violations, or when a registration applicant files a request for a hearing, the PCAOB's Secretary assigns a Hearing Officer to preside over the proceeding and prepare a decision resolving the issues in the case (an Initial Decision).
 The Hearing Officer is an attorney who is employed by the PCAOB but is independent of the Division of Enforcement and Investigations and all other PCAOB Divisions responsible for initiating and conducting proceedings before the PCAOB.
 The Hearing Officer serves as an impartial initial adjudicator of disciplinary charges and certain proceedings involving registration applications.